patrick-kidger/torchcde/README.md

  A very common scenario is to construct the continuous control`X` from discrete data (which may be irregularly sampled with missing values).
 To support this, we provide three main interpolation schemes:

+* Hermite cubic splines with backwards differences
 * Linear interpolation
-* Hermite cubic splines (with backwards differences)
 * Rectilinear interpolation

 _Note that if for some reason you already have a continuous control `X` then you won't need an interpolation scheme at all!_

-Hermite cubic splines are usually the best choice.
-If you are not using an adaptive solver, then it is recommended to use linear interpolation over Hermite cubic splines.
-If causality is a concern and the data is irregular, a rectilinear interpolation should be used.
+Hermite cubic splines are usually the best choice, if possible.
+Linear and rectilinear interpolations are particularly useful in causal settings -- when at inference time the data is arriving over time.
 We go into further details in the [Further Documentation](#further-documentation) below.

 Just demonstrating Hermite cubic splines for now:
 ```python